 “Won’t it heal on its own if left alone?”
 The advisor pressed, folding his arms over his chest.
 His fingers dug into his skin, forcing him to focus on the healer’s report and not the pain the child had endured.
 “I mean, it’ll be years before whatever family takes her in has to worry about her hooking up, right?
 She’s just a kid.”

 “I’m gonna shoot straight, man–this girl’s been through hell, and there’s a good chance this hell began with her own family.
 There’s a scar on her left shoulder blade that I’m pretty-damn-sure is a brand for one of the bandit clans.
 I’ve heard of some clans branding their victims for fun, but those are usually the ones they sell.
-This brand is one I’ve only seen on the corpses of a nearby clan”
+This brand is similar to a couple I’ve seen on the corpses of some nearby clans.”

 Mona had joined them during his explanation, plucking the cigarette from Chris’ hand as he offered it to her.
 She took two hits before offering it to her brother, coughing all the while.
 He acquiesced, taking a single drag and holding his breath as he returned the cigarette to the healer.